smaht-dac/submitr/docs/source/about.rst

 * The output of ``pyenv versions`` if possible.
 * The output of ``pip freeze`` if possible.

-You can capture the output of multiple commands in a single file like this:
+FYI you can capture the output of multiple commands in a single file like this:

 .. code-block:: bash